 In the Data Model Editor, select New Rule > Data Driven Rule.

-Initially, you need to specify the data source type: Excel file or database
+Initially, you need to specify the data source type: file-based (Microsoft Excel or CSV) or a relational database

 Select one of the following options:

 Create new data source.
 The Service Virtualization Designer creates a new data source, structured according to the schema (message structure) associated with the virtual service.
 Rule columns are automatically bound to the data source columns.

 Note: Unavailable when the data source type is a CSV file.

 Use existing data source.
 You must then manually bind rule columns to data source columns.
 After binding, the external data is imported to the Data Model.

 For details, see New Data Driven Rule Dialog Box.

 Result: A preview of your external data is displayed within the rule.

 Note that the worksheets (for file-based data sources) or table (for databases) in the external file are displayed as tabs at the bottom of the data table.